 My first reaction after reading God’s Little Soldier was that if I could write something like that, I would take sanyas.
-Not just form reading and writing, but from every other vocation as well.
+Not just from reading and writing, but from every other vocation as well.

 Let me set the record straight.
 I am not given to exaggerations; not while praising someone, not while criticizing.
 So, when I was so loquacious in my admiration of the book, it was because it had indeed impressed me deeply.